sous-chefs/ruby_rbenv/README.md

     cd chef-repo/cookbooks
     curl -Ls https://github.com/fnichol/chef-rbenv/tarball/v0.6.4 | tar xfz - && \
       mv fnichol-chef-rbenv-* rbenv

+### <a name="installation-gitsubmodule"></a> As a Git Submodule

+A dated practice (which is discouraged) is to add cookbooks as Git submodules.
+This is accomplishes like so:

+    cd chef-repo
+    git submodule add git://github.com/fnichol/chef-rbenv.git cookbooks/rbenv
+    git submodule init && git submodule update

+**Note:** the head of development will be linked here, not a tagged release.

 ### <a name="installation-platform"></a> From the Opscode Community Platform